 The program aims to encourage students to choose non-traditional study and intern abroad destinations, especially those outside of Western Europe, Australia and New Zealand.
 The Benjamin A. Gilman International Scholarship aims to support students who have been traditionally under-represented in study abroad, including but not limited to, students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students with diverse ethnic backgrounds, and students with disabilities.

-Over 2,300 scholarships of up to $5,000 will be awarded annually.
-Award amounts will vary depending on the length of study and student need with the average award being $4,000.
+Over 2,700 scholarships of up to $5,000 will be awarded annually.
+Award amounts will vary depending on the length of study and student need with the average award being $4,000 for fall and spring programs and $3,000 for summer programs.
 Undergraduate students who are receiving federal Pell Grant funding at 2-year or 4-year colleges or universities are eligible to apply.

 Students who apply for and receive the Gilman Scholarship to study abroad are now eligible to receive a Critical Need Language Award from the Gilman Scholarship Program of $8,000.